 Saturday, November 2nd at 1:00 p.m.

-Dr. Jay Franklin and Erin Pritchard will talk about "Cherokee Towns of Boone Lake" and "Protecting Our Heritage on TVA Land."
+"Cherokee Towns of Boone Lake" and "Protecting Our Heritage on TVA Land."

 There has long been an assumption that the Cherokee Indians lived throughout East Tennessee.
 This idea is largely based on vague historical accounts and scattered artifacts, and many of these accounts refer to small groups camping or hunting in the area.
 Scientists now have firm archaeological evidence of thriving Cherokee towns in the region that span perhaps 300 years or more."